HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 in:

-q: Wie haben Sie sich in den letzten vier Wochen überwiegend gefühlt?
+q: Wie häufig fühlten Sie sich in den letzten vier Wochen …

 is:

-it1: (feelstress): gestresst
+it1: (feelstress): … gestresst?

-it2: (feellast): überlastet
+it2: (feellast): … überlastet?

+it3: (feelglueck): … glücklich?

+it4: (feelschwer): … schwermütig?

 st:

-ao1: 1: gar nicht
+ao1: 1: nie

 ao2: 2